Grey-Wind/CompressedGrassReborn-Forge/README.md

 I have sent a request to NeversXD(author of 1.7.10) on CurseForge to co-produce version 1.16.5.
 I found the user with the same name on Github, but I couldn't check the warehouse, so I didn't send a message to him on Github.

 If you would like to work with me on this project (or any other project).
 Please call :15221369620(China) or email to 1953438158@qq.com

+# About Author

+The author of this mod is a junior high school student, which also makes it slow to update the mod.

+Besides, I am in the third grade of junior high school now, and the senior high school entrance examination is approaching, so I will update it more slowly, mainly during the Chinese holidays.

 # Sponsor